Martins3/demo-collection/content/post/Goodbye_to_zhihu.md

 `zhihu` is still my best friend and teacher, but I want to use it with more efficient way, as a manual.

-At last, `zhihu billboard` is totally a shit, which spread anxiety, nationalism, consumerism and other disgusting opinions.
-Just keep it from you !
+At last, `zhihu billboard` is totally a shit, which spread anxiety, nationalism, consumerism and other disgusting opinions, but this is exactly what the masses cared about.
+/* > Recommender system */